 There are two types of lymphedema: primary and secondary.

-Who Is at Risk for Developing Lymphedema?
+Who's at Risk for Lymphedema?

 - Simple mastectomy in combination with axillary (arm pit) lymph node removal